COSM Research Grant Information

 Deadline for Spending and Travel

-Eligibility (Faculty and Graduate Students Only, No Undergraduates)
+Eligibility (Graduate Students Only, No Undergraduates)

 Full-time graduate students enrolled in a degree program within the College of Science and Mathematics are eligible.
-Graduate student applications must identify a the major advisor as sponsor.
+Graduate student applications must identify the major advisor as sponsor.

 Undergraduate students are NOT eligible for funding under this award.
 They can apply for funding through the College Office of Undergraduate Research (COUR).